hammadProjects/bahir-chalo/Issues.md

 1. booked and expired availabilities are being sent in the frontend
 2. have to deal with required true with the consultantProfile thing
+3. Add pagination in getbookings
+4. Only scheduled appointments should not be sent as availability but cancelled will be shown

 Fixed: